LuisVilarBarbosa/COMP/README.txt

 Diogo:
 Luís: Implemented the classes Auto (except the log), Command, Node, Parser and PragmaScope.
 Implemented a big part of CodeChanger and half of SemanticAnalyser.
-Paulo: Implemented pragma STEP(x,y,z), developed functions in SemanticAnalyser and in CodeChanger, helped developing the pragma random.
+Paulo: Implemented pragma STEP(x,y,z), developed functions in SemanticAnalyser and in CodeChanger, helped developing the pragma RANDOM and the JJTree.
-Sérgio: Implemented pragma RANDOM(x,y,z) and some functions in semantic analysis, including changes on templates.
+Sérgio: Implemented pragma RANDOM(x,y,z) and some functions in semantic analysis, including changes on templates and helped developing the JJTree.

 **PROS: